 Number of billable/active circuits pertain to the number of subscription lines or customers in the PT&T network.

-The number of subscribers increased by more than 50% for the past 2 years, contributing greatly to revenue growth.
-Enterprise subscribers comprised 65% of subscribers and are the main source of fixed broadband revenue.
+The number of subscribers increased by more than 50% for the past two years, contributing greatly to revenue growth.
+Enterprise subscribers comprised 65% of subscribers and are the main source of Connectivity revenue.